MicroSashimi/MicroSashimi.github.io/_pages/about.md

 I am Yushen Wang, a final-year undergraduate student majoring in *Communication Engineering* at **University of Electronic Science and Technology of China (UESTC)**.
 I was previously supervised by [Prof. Weidong Mei](https://faculty.uestc.edu.cn/meiweidong/zh_CN/index.htm) from National Key Laboratory of Wireless Communications, UESTC.
 I am interested in broad areas related to wireless communications, AI and their interdisciplinary applications, and have been constantly learning about these topics.

-My current research focuses on **memory-augmented foundation models**.
+My current research focuses on **memory-augmented LLMs**.
 Feel free to contact me if necessary!

 <b><a href="/files/CV_YushenWang.pdf" ><font color="#000000">Download Full CV</font></a></b>